S0AndS0/Perinoid_Pipes/ReadMe.md

 > The `Code Climate` is an over all *grade* of both code **&** documentation
 > found within this project.
 And is provided by [Code Climate](https://codeclimate.com/).
 > The 'Build Status'es are provided by [Travis-CI](https://travis-ci.org/) and
-> runs tests scripts called within the [.travis.yml](.travis.yml) file and
+> which runs tests scripts called within the [.travis.yml](.travis.yml) file
-> reports of any bugs within this project's main script normal usage scenarios.
+> and reports of any bugs within this project's main script normal usage
-> Build scripts used for Travis-CI auto-build checks can be found under
+> scenarios.
+Build scripts used for Travis-CI auto-build checks can be found
-> the [.travis-ci](.travis-ci) directory.
-Which shows exsactly which features
+> under the [.travis-ci](.travis-ci) directory.
+Which shows exsactly which
-> of this project are fully working in much the same styling.
+> features of this project are fully working in much the same styling.

 ## Project goals (generalized)

-### Provide asymmetric (hybrid) encryption via GnuPG to logging services & users
+### Provide automated encryption & decryption via GnuPG to logging services & users

 > See [Paranoid_Pipes_Scenario_One.md](Documentation/Paranoid_Pipes_Scenario_One.md)
 > for detailed instructions on how to set this up for Nginx or Apache2 web